 Office of the Chief Economist

-Secretary Clinton created the Office of the Chief Economist under the Quadrennial Development and Diplomacy Review (QDDR) to advance economic statecraft as a foreign policy priority.
+The Office of the Chief Economist (OCE) was created in 2011 as an essential tool for advancing economic statecraft as a U.S. foreign policy priority.
 The Quadrennial Development and Diplomacy Review (QDDR) encouraged OCE’s creation by noting the critical need for the capacity and resources to engage effectively with our partners in a world where economic factors are central to diplomacy.
 As the QDDR noted, "Security is shaped in boardrooms and on trading floors as well as on battlefields."
 OCE was therefore created to expand our diplomatic toolset in order to support that engagement.

-Effective October 2016, Dr. Keith E. Maskus assumed the duties of Chief Economist in the Office of the Chief Economist (OCE).
-The Chief Economist reports to the Secretary through the Under Secretary for Economic Growth, Energy, and the Environment, advising the Secretary on emerging economic issues.
+The Chief Economist reports to the Secretary of State through the Under Secretary for Economic Growth, Energy, and the Environment.

-The Chief Economist's office also promotes economic capacity building.
-We are collaborating with our colleagues at the Foreign Service Institute on training and advising on specialized programs.
+OCE also promotes economic capacity building.
+We collaborate with our colleagues at the Foreign Service Institute on training for Department staff and advising on specialized programs.
 We serve as a liaison with the academic community, international organizations, and other federal agencies, both by contributing to advances in the field of international economics and by bringing cutting-edge researchers in to share their insights with Department policy experts.
 In short, we engage in research and outreach to ensure that the nation’s Foreign Service Officers build the networks and experiences needed to advance U.S. economic and commercial goals.